 Movies: Films from both the original film series (with Shatner, Nimoy, and/or Patrick Stewart) and the "Kelvin Timeline" series (starring Chris Pine and Zachary Quinto) have been available at various points on either Netflix and/or Prime Video.
 However, at present, there is no consistent subscription streaming home for these movies in Canada.

 As of February 2021, both Star Trek Into Darkness (2013) and Star Trek: Beyond (2016) are currently available for member streaming on Prime Video (which seems to rotate every few months between the Kelvin Timeline films), and we have not been able to find any of the films are on Netflix, Crave, or any other similar services – though this may change from time to time.

 Of course, it is possible to rent or buy digital copies of any of these movies for a separate fee, through a number of different marketplaces – including Apple TV (formerly iTunes), Google TV (previously Google Play TV & Movies), cable on-demand services, and even the aforementioned Prime Video.

 I heard some of the new shows were also on CBS All Access, or Netflix, or Prime Video?

 While Paramount+ (known prior to 2021 as CBS All Access is also available in Canada, it did not launch here until after Discovery had debuted.
 By that point, CBS had already reached international rights deals for the series with Bell Media and others, and it has apparently decided to maintain that pattern for subsequent spinoffs.

 Netflix and Amazon Prime Video came on as international co-producers for Discovery and Picard, respectively, which means that they distribute each series in all countries outside the U.S. and Canada.
-We have no reason to expect that they will rerun the series at a future date in Canada (or the U.S. for that matter).
+At this time, we have no reason to expect that they will rerun the series at a future date in Canada (or the U.S. for that matter).